By Gilly Carr

 Although the date of George Fox’s deportation is unrecorded, it may be hypothesised that he was deported on the same day as the man with whom he was tried, Clifford Querée.
 According to Jersey’s political prisoner logbook, Querée was deported on 13 July 1943.

-George Fox and Clifford Querée arrived at Fort d’Hautville Prison near Dijon on 19 July 1943, possibly having passed through Dijon Prison for processing.
-These were not their first prisons; indeed, Querée’s prison register entry indicates that he was first in Saint-Lô Prison.
-We may therefore conclude that this was also George Fox’s first place of incarceration before Dijon.
+George Fox and Clifford Querée arrived at Fort d’Hautville Prison near Dijon on 19 July 1943.
+These were not their first prisons; the prison register entry for both men indicate that they were in Saint-Lô Prison first.

 On 19 December 1943 Fox and Querée were transferred by the Feldgendarmerie to Saarbrücken Prison.
 After spending their first Christmas in captivity, on 5 January 1944 the two men were placed on a transport from Saarbrücken with four other Channel Islanders: Walter Lainé, Percy Miller, Frederick Page, and Joseph Tierney.
 Two days later, on 7 January 1944, they arrived at Frankfurt am Main-Preungesheim Prison.

 At Frankfurt, Islanders were able to communicate with each other when taking their daily 15-minute exercise in the prison yard.
 ‘If we could not slyly whisper a few words to each other, we exchanged V – or thumbs up – signs’, as fellow prisoner and Guernseyman Frank Falla wrote in his newspaper article to the Jersey Evening Post after his repatriation to the UK in July 1945.